Psoriasis is a common skin condition. It can cause scaly patches of skin, often on the elbows, knees, arms, and legs.

 - Chest pain that gets worse when you breathe or cough could be a warning sign of a lung issue.

-You should be seeing your doctor regularly for psoriasis care and to maintain treatments for your psoriasis.
-You should also talk with your doctor about your risks for lung conditions and other problems related to psoriasis.
+Speak with your doctor regularly for psoriasis care and to maintain treatments for your psoriasis.
+You should also talk with your doctor about your risks for lung conditions and other complications related to psoriasis.

 You may be able to take steps to help reduce your overall risk and help you stay healthier longer.
-These can include quitting smoking, losing weight, and controlling your asthma safely and effectively.
+These can include:

-While it’s true that certain pulmonary conditions may be more common in people who have psoriasis, that doesn’t mean you’re doomed to develop one of them.
-Making strides toward a healthier life can help you feel better, live healthier, and ward off possible complications.
+While it’s true that certain pulmonary conditions may be more common in people who have psoriasis, that doesn’t mean it’s a certainty that you will develop one of them.
+Making strides toward a healthier life can help you feel better, improve your quality of life, and ward off possible complications.